Skin cancer surgery

 Merkel Cell Carcinoma (MCC), is a rare but highly aggressive form of cancer seen in sun exposed areas of the face and arms.
 It can look innocent early on but has a tendency to spread most rapidly.
 It may be triggered by a virus.

 Hutchison’s Melanotic Freckle

 Hutchison’s Melanotic Freckles (HMF) are superficial melanomas seen in the elderly, especially on the face and other sites.
-Sometimes called Lentigo Maligna or Melanoma in Situ, these lesions are very early melanomas at the pre invasive stage.
+Sometimes called Lentigo Maligna or Melanoma in Situ, these lesions are very early melanomas at the pre-invasive stage.
 If untreated they become invasive and malignant melanomas.
 They are related to sun exposure and fair skin.
-They can range in size from 8mm to several cms.
+They can range in size from 8mm to several centimetres.
 Any freckle on the face that is greater than 8 mm and has variable pigmentation and an irregular shape is likely to be an HMF and should be removed by a plastic surgery specialist.

 Early detection and treatment of skin cancer by a plastic surgeon such as Dr. Richard Hamilton is vital to your continued good health.

 Preparing for Skin Cancer Surgery

 Before surgery, you will have an in-depth consultation with Dr. Hamilton where he will examine the lesion carefully, check your skin generally and discuss your type of skin cancer and the treatment needed to remove the cancer.
 He will also ask about pre-existing medical conditions, any allergies, use of medications which may have a bearing upon the treatment, and what you can expect during and after treatment.

 Before surgery, it is possible that you will be asked to stop smoking, and avoid aspirin and other blood thinning medications, and avoid anti-inflammatory drugs including over the counter preparations such as omega 3 fish oils, glucosamine and vitamins which can increase bleeding at surgery.